 --研究问题

+The rest of the manuscript is organized ….

 Literature Review

 1 The Impacts of IT

 --IT在发展，人也被影响着

 The continuous development of information technology (IT) has created new and immensely complex environments.
 The world we live in is greatly influenced by these developments and the use of information technology is gradually penetrating all aspects of life (Stolterman and Fors 2004).
 As we develop IT and optimize information systems, they are also influencing our habits and performance at the same time.
 IT has been used as external stimulation to assist in changing people's behavior to exercise and break properly and increase work efficiency (Consolvo et al. 2006; Hughes et al. 2010; Kamal et al. 2016; Lin et al. 2006; Short et al. 2014; Sundaram et al. 2007).